 Challenges still remain with reaching all community members.
 Trachtenberg shared, “Although we were reasonably successful in reaching a diverse group of service providers, often leaders at local organizations, and although we were successful at developing diverse panels of subject matter experts in various areas, we were often not reaching community members directly unless they were organization-affiliated.”

 Reaching as many people as possible requires strong collaboration with trusted community messengers.
-Jensen and Salkas worked with community contractors and leading organizations in the community to leverage their connections and local wisdom.
-“I cannot stress enough how important it is that information come from trusted community sources,” Jensen said.
+Laidlaw and Salkas worked with community contractors and leading organizations in the community to leverage their connections and local wisdom.
+“I cannot stress enough how important it is that information come from trusted community sources,” Laidlaw said.
 “They have a better idea of what is going on in the community.
 They can be more nimble and flexible.”

 Advocacy and positive change

 The LGBTQ community liaison team has also served as advocates for increasing inclusion and equity across the MDH COVID-19 response.
-Jensen’s and Salkas’s efforts have resulted in the beginnings of sexual orientation and gender identity data collection at community testing sites and during case interviews.
+Laidlaw’s and Salkas’s efforts have resulted in the beginnings of sexual orientation and gender identity data collection at community testing sites and during case interviews.
 As part of this work, they led trainings to educate case interviewers on the best ways to collect these data and how to respond if an interviewee expresses concerns about the questions.
-Jensen and Salkas have also remained available for case interviewers to reach with any additional questions on an ongoing basis.
+Laidlaw and Salkas have also remained available for case interviewers to reach with any additional questions on an ongoing basis.
 This work is crucial to being able to track and monitor the impact of the COVID-19 pandemic on LGBTQ communities.
 Without the data, the only way to know what is happening is through anecdotal evidence and stories.
 The team is also creating a guide for testing site workers to ensure that they are providing a safe, welcoming, truly barrier-free environment for all Minnesotans who come for COVID-19 testing.

-Salkas and Jensen have been repeatedly recognized by their MDH colleagues as key leaders, and they continually push for equity internally at MDH.
+Salkas and Laidlaw have been repeatedly recognized by their MDH colleagues as key leaders, and they continually push for equity internally at MDH.
 They continue to work alongside community leaders to ensure that the needs of the LGBTQ community are met during the COVID-19 pandemic.